-Building energy performance can only be improved If it can be measured.
-In the past, air leakage testing involved individual sample components which offered no assurances on the whole.
+Building energy performance can be improved if it can be measured.
+Commercial and residential buildings account for 40% of the total U.S. energy consumption.
+Lighting and HVAC systems have been rapidly improving efficiency in recent years, but the total system to achieve energy savings also includes the building envelope.
+The main inefficiency in the building envelope can be attributed to air leakage, which dramatically increases heating and cooling costs, and can cause undesirable air moisture imbalances.
 Z6 Commissioning’s passion to deliver assurances on all facets of airtightness evaluation has expanded to include Blower Door testing.
 Given the potential blower door testing offers for improved understanding of HVAC equipment loads and the management of IAQ and condensation risks, as well as energy savings, it makes increasing sense to test whole buildings of all sizes for airtightness and to take steps to address any and all air leakage Issues.

 With our distinctive background in building performance testing, we believe airtightness testing via the blower door method is a critical part of any building energy audit and code compliance.
 Information about airtightness, specifically with quantitative information, is useful for the following reasons:

 - Air leaking out of the enclosure causes energy to be consumed when lost air is conditioned air.

 - Airtightness testing will identify that a building might be much leakier than expected.